 (b) Permitted Fires.
 Outdoor burning is only allowed within the confines of the regulations in this section.

 Sec.
 10-8.1. - Definitions

-(a) Bonfire: An outdoor fire utilized for ceremonial purposes where the total fuel area is greater than three (3) feet in diameter or greater than two (2) feet in height.
+(a) Bonfire: An outdoor fire utilized for ceremonial purposes where the total fuel area is no greater than three (3) feet in diameter or no greater than two (2) feet in height.

 (b) Open Burning: The burning of material wherein products of combustion are emitted directly into the ambient air without passing through a stack or chimney.
 Open Burning does not include road flares, smudge-pots or similar devices associated with safety or occupational uses typically considered open flames, Recreational Fires, Portable Outdoor Fireplaces, Bonfires, Special Event Fires or Outdoor Fireplaces.

 (c) Outdoor Fireplace: Any permanent outside structure built of stone or masonry with a chimney built according to ICC Building Codes.

 (d) Portable Outdoor Fireplace: A manufactured, portable, outdoor fireplace or pit that is UL approved and is a product constructed of steel, concrete, clay or other noncombustible material.
 A Portable Outdoor Fireplace may be open in design or may be equipped with a small hearth opening and a short flue or chimney opening in the top.